StevenTammen/bibledocs.org/content/videos/ichthys-bb6a-peripateology.md

 ---
-title: BB6A - Peripateology (Ichthys Study)
+title: Ichthys' BB6A - Peripateology
 date: 2020-10-06T21:45:06-04:00
 tags: []
 weight:
 contentlevel: mixed
 summary: >-
+   Recordings or our weekly Bible study going through BB6A on Ichthys, a study covering the Christian Walk -- the day-to-day fight we find ourselves in as believers in a hostile world.
 ---

 ## Overview